Screenwriting for Short Video Classroom Course Kit

 Student Books

-Designed for students to record their writings class after class, the Student Books acquire a quality that keeps the young screenwriters engaged in their project over time.
-The books serve as companions to the Instructor’s Guide and contain activity worksheets, questions to spark the imagination, and are a tool for students to brainstorm their screenplay ideas.
+Designed for students to record their writing class after class, the Student Books acquire a quality that keeps the young screenwriters engaged in their projects over time.
+The books serve as companions to the Instructor’s Guide and contain activity worksheets, and questions to spark the imagination, and are a tool for students to brainstorm their screenplay ideas.

 Online Resources

-When you adopt Screenwriting for Short Video, your instructors will have access to a number of online resources.
-The Resource CD includes tutorials for each lesson, lesson extensions, and other great ideas for the classroom.
+When you adopt Screenwriting for Short Video, your instructors will have access to several online resources.
+The Resource CD and Thumb Drive include tutorials for each lesson, lesson extensions, and other great ideas for the classroom.
 Word search and crossword puzzles help reinforce newly learned and used vocabulary.
 Links to other multimedia resources provide authentic lesson extensions.
-If your organization does not have access to CD drives we can substitute a USB thumb drive with all the electronc resources at no extra charge.

 Supplies: